 Allowing the bees to make their own queen can take much longer.
 It will take bees a minimum of 15 days to raise a new queen from brood and at least another 5 days for that queen to mate and start laying.
 Remember with each passing day, bees are dying and not being replaced so, if your colony is small, you may want to buy a queen instead.
 There is also the added risk that the bees will not succeed in making a new queen or that the queen they make will perish during her mating flight and you will have to start over again.
 Depending on the time of year, it may not even be viable for a new queen to mate since drones can be scarce during the fall and winter months.
 So in what situations should you let your bees make their own queen?
 What are the advantages?
 1. A naturally bred queen will have the advantage of feral genes which may make for a stronger, healthier colony and will also preserve genetic diversity amongst your apiary.
 You might also increase the chance of this effect by taking brood from one of your best colonies.
 Please note that in areas with Africanized bees, feral genes can also result in bees that are more defensive.
 2. It’s a simpler way to fix the problem that costs no money and requires less work from the beekeeper.
 If you suspect your colony is queenless, you can take a frame of eggs from a neighboring queenright colony right then, check in 3 days to see if they are making a queen cell, then check back in 15-20 days to see if the queen is laying.
 If you install a queen you have to open your hive at least four times and you have to find a queen for sale, order it etc. 3.
 Another advantage is if it’s late in the season and no one is selling queens anymore, you can try this method: you might succeed.

 To sum this all up.
 Making sure your colony has a queen should be a priority during inspections.
 Catching queenlessness early is vital to the survival of your colony.
-If your colony is queenless weigh your options and decide whether you’d rather buy a queen or let them make their own then, get busy!
+A good way to stay on top of this is to take notes!
+Keep a record of what you see in your hive every time you inspect.
+If you use a template like the one I created below for my hive inspection notebook (available in my shop), it can also serve as a guideline for your inspections.
+That way, you won’t forget to check for eggs!
+If you discover that your colony is queenless weigh your options and decide whether you’d rather buy a queen or let them make their own then, get busy!
 Queenless is a problem that you should not sit on.

 If you find that you are quite sure what your doing in your hives, you might want to check out my new online Introduction to Beekeeping class!
 You can stream it from anywhere in the world and watch it as many times as you’d like!
 Even intermediate level beekeepers have benefitted from this class, which is offered in person by yours truly in San Diego, California every month.
 The online version is a combination of fascinating footage and still images with interactive narration throughout.
 It’s not your typical Introductory class which often only covers the kind of equipment you need to buy with a brief synopsis of the honey bee lifecycle.
 This class is packed with absolutely everything you need to know to get started with bees!
 Plus, it focuses on natural, bee-centric, sustainable beekeeping practices.